GemmaButcher-dev/freestyle_dance/README.md

   * The hero images were chosen to meet engagement needs and add an element of fun.
   * The youtube iframe offers a visually stimulating and engaging experience and is appropriate for all ages making it appropriate for the intended audience.
+  * The image carousel reinforces that the user is viewing the correct dance genre and adds interactivity with the carousel and the auto slide feature using bootstraps carousel maintaining user engagement through the page.
   * The decision was made to change the hero image on the home page to one where the dancer was smiling in order to meet this criteria of the site being fun.
 The colour theme remains unchanged due to the back ground and image colour remaining the same.
   * The user can engage with the site and request further information by filling out the contact form on the contact page which can be